Silicon Laboratories Inc. research snapshot

 SLAB AI Trading Strategy Framework

 The SLAB AI trading strategy below is a rules-based research framework, not personal advice.
-It accounts for the pending acquisition, deal spread dynamics, and potential event-driven scenarios.
+It accounts for the pending acquisition, the roughly 6.2% deal spread, the extended first half 2027 closing timeline, and the regulatory review in Singapore.

 Event-driven merger arbitrage

-The primary risk is deal failure.
-If regulatory pushback emerges or the deal timeline extends significantly beyond expectations, exit the position.
+The primary risk is deal failure or a materially extended timeline.
+If regulatory pushback emerges, the deal is challenged, or the close slips well beyond the first half of 2027, exit the position.
 Use a close below $180 as an invalidation signal.

 Standalone value recovery

-If the deal breaks and SLAB drops toward the $120 to $150 range, evaluate the company as a standalone IoT pure-play.
-Watch for revenue growth acceleration, EBITDA breakeven timing, and whether the IoT tailwind remains intact across connected home, smart metering, and industrial verticals.
+If the deal breaks and SLAB drops toward the $140 to $185 range, evaluate the company as a standalone IoT pure-play.
+Watch for revenue growth acceleration, GAAP loss trends, EBITDA breakeven timing, and whether IoT tailwinds remain intact across connected home, smart metering, and industrial verticals.

-Limit position size because IoT semis are cyclical.
-Set a stop if SLAB reports operating losses widening instead of narrowing, or if key customer programs are delayed.
+Limit position size because IoT semis are cyclical and a deal failure event can gap the stock sharply.
+Set a stop if SLAB reports widening GAAP losses or if key customer programs are delayed.

 Fundamental monitor

-Track IoT revenue growth, wireless protocol adoption (Matter, Wi-SUN, Amazon Sidewalk), gross margin trends, operating expense discipline, cash burn rate, and the timeline to GAAP profitability.
+Track IoT revenue growth, wireless protocol adoption (Matter, Thread, Wi-SUN, Amazon Sidewalk), gross margin trends, operating expense discipline, cash burn, and the timeline to GAAP profitability.
+The next report on August 12, 2026 is the nearest catalyst.

 Do not treat deal proximity as a substitute for position sizing.
 Event-driven trades carry binary outcomes and can gap significantly on regulatory or deal news.